MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/channel-integration-framework/faq-channel-integration-framework.md

 Yes, you can integrate two-way communication that enables to set the context of inbound and/or outbound according to your business and process workflows.

 ## Does Channel Integration Framework works with Unified Interface Apps?
-yes, Channel Integration Framework works only with Unified Interface Apps.
+Yes, Channel Integration Framework works only with Unified Interface Apps.

 ## Is Channel Integration Framework a softphone?
 No, Channel Integration Framework provides an extensible framework to integrate third-party channel providers (softphones, chat, and SMS) with Dynamics 365 Unified Interface Apps.